box/box-python-sdk/docs/group.md

     # Do something
 ```

-Alternatively, you can set a filter on the name of the groups to return from the enterprise by using `groups(name)`.
+Alternatively, you can set a filter on the name of the groups to return from the enterprise by using `client.groups(name)`.

 ```python
 group_name = 'Example Group'